 Section D. Amount of Employer Contribution.
-The Employer Contribution amounts and rules in effect on June 30, 2017 will continue through December 31, 2017.
+The Employer Contribution amounts and rules in effect on June 30, 2019 will continue through December 31, 2019.

-- 1. Contribution Formula Health Coverage. - a.
+1. Contribution Formula - Health Coverage.

+a.
 ASF Member Coverage.
-For employee health coverage for the 2018 and 2019 plan years, the Employer contributes an amount equal to ninety-five percent (95%) of the employee-only premium of the Minnesota Advantage Health Plan (Advantage). - b.
+For employee health coverage for the 2020 and 2021 plan years, the Employer contributes an amount equal to ninety-five percent (95%) of the employee-only premium of the Minnesota Advantage Health Plan (Advantage).

+b.
 Dependent Coverage.
 For dependent health coverage for the 2018 and 2019 plan years, the Employer contributes an amount equal to eighty-five (85) percent of the dependent premium of the Advantage Plan.

-- 2. Contribution Formula Dental Coverage. - a.
+2. Contribution Formula - Dental Coverage.

+- a.
 ASF Member Coverage.
 For ASF Member dental coverage, the Employer contributes an amount equal to the lesser of ninety (90) percent of the ASF Member premium of the State Dental Plan, or the actual ASF Member premium of the dental plan chosen by the ASF Member.
-However, for calendar years beginning January 1, 2018, and January 1, 2019, the minimum employee contribution shall be thirteen dollars and fifty cents (\$13.50) per month. - b.
+However, for calendar year beginning January 1, 2019, the minimum employee contribution shall be thirteen dollars and fifty cents (\$13.50) per month. - b.
 Dependent Coverage.
 For dependent dental coverage, the Employer contributes an amount equal to the lesser of fifty (50) percent of the dependent premium of the State Dental Plan, or the actual dependent premium of the dental plan chosen by the ASF Member. - 3.
 Contribution Formula Basic Life Coverage.
 For ASF Member basic life coverage and accidental death and dismemberment coverage, the Employer contributes one-hundred (100) percent of the cost.